gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

                              |RXINFO| TX INFO |
 ```

+#### Packet identification
 The graph below shows a packet transmission where a 2 bytes packet identifier is added as requested by header's `PACKET ID` bit.
+This feature is provided to avoid duplications and guarantee packet uniqueness.
 ```cpp
  _____________________________________________________________
 |ID| HEADER |LENGTH|CRC8|BUS ID|BUS ID|ID|PACKET ID|DATA|CRC32|